ragabfayez/adam-blog/_posts/2017-08-25-i-conquer-the-himalayas.markdown

 ---
 layout: post
-title:  He modificado esta Blog
+title:  He modificado esta Blog  y he Eliminado el ultimo
 date:   2023-11-27 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: post-1.jpg # Add image post (optional)